dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

    (Maybe, it is good to require all generic constants must be typed.)
 * `C.type`: the type or default type of a constant represented by `C`.

+Some of the type properties can be used as constants.

 _(`var`, `func`, `import` and `gen` can also be used as contract parameters/arguments, but doing this will bring much complexity.
 So this is not supported temporarily.)_